Harmxn02/Fastest-way-to-load-and-export-large-datasets/installation_guide.md

 Start by cloning this repository, or download as ZIP and extract it.

-## 1. Install WSL 2 (Windows Subsystem for Linux) on your Windows machine.
+## 1. Install WSL 2 (Windows Subsystem for Linux) on your Windows machine

 You can follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).